christophsax/seasonal/README.md

 *seasonal* does not include the binary executables of X-13ARIMA-SEATS.
 They can be obtained precompiled from [here][census_win] (Windows: `x13ashtmlall.zip`).
-There are guides for building it from source for [Ubuntu][ubuntu] or [Mac OS-X][os-x].
+There are guides for building it from source for [Ubuntu linux][ubuntu] or [Mac OS-X][os-x].

-Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on a Unix system) to any desired location on your file system.
+Download the file, unzip it and copy `x13ashtml.exe` (or `x13ashtml`, on Linux or OS-X) to any desired location on your file system.

 #### Telling R where to find X-13